MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 ```sh
 iqtree2 --help
 ```
 As you can see there are lots of options.
-Here we will  provide the number of threads to use (`-nt 1`) input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC -msub nuclear`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000 -bnni`)
+Here we will  provide the number of threads to use (`-nt 1`) input alignment (`-s`), tell IQTREE to select the best-fit evolutionary model with BIC (`-m TEST -merit BIC -msub nuclear`) and ask for branch support measures such as non-parametric bootstrapping and approximate likelihood ratio test (`-bb 1000 -alrt 1000 -bnni`).
-Let's generate our first tree
+Let's generate our first tree!

 ```sh
 iqtree -s FcC_supermatrix.fas -m TEST -msub nuclear -bb 1000 -alrt 1000 -nt 1 -bnni -pre unpartitioned
 ```